interlay/interbtc-spec/btcrelay-spec/docs/source/spec/functions.rst

 storeForkBlockHeader
 --------------------
-Method to submit block headers to the BTC-Relay, which extend an existing of create a new *fork* (as tracked in ``Forks`` in the BTC-Relay).
+Method to submit block headers to the BTC-Relay, which extend an existing (as tracked in ``Forks`` in BTC-Relay) of create a new *fork*.
-This function calls the ``verifyBlockHeader`` proving the 80 bytes Bitcoin block header as input, and, if the latter returns ``True``, extracts from the block header and stores (i) the hash, height and Merkle tree root of the given block header in ``BlockHeaders`` and (ii) the hash of the block header as well as the starting block height of the fork and the current lenght (1 if a new fork) in ``forks``.
+This function calls :ref:`verifyBlockHeader` passing the 80 bytes Bitcoin block header as parameter, and, if the latter returns ``True``, extracts from the block header and stores (i) the hash, height and Merkle tree root of the given block header in ``BlockHeaders`` and (ii) the hash of the block header as well as the starting block height of the fork and the current length (1 if a new fork) in ``Forks``.

 Specification
 ~~~~~~~~~~~~~~